John Bluthal

-John Bluthal (born Isaac Bluthal; 12 August 1929 – 15 November 2018) was a Polish-born Australian actor and comedian, noted for his six-decade career internationally in Australia, the United Kingdom and the United States.
+John Bluthal (born Isaac Bluthal; 12 August 1929 – 15 November 2018) was a Polish actor and comedian, noted for his six-decade career internationally in Australia, the United Kingdom and the United States.

 He started his career during the Golden Age of British Television, where he was best known for his comedy work in the UK with Spike Milligan, and for his role as Manny Cohen in the television series Never Mind the Quality, Feel the Width.
 In later years, he was known to television audiences as the bumbling Frank Pickle in The Vicar of Dibley.
 At 85 he played Professor Herbert Marcuse in the Coen brothers' film Hail, Caesar!
 (2016).

 Early life

 Bluthal was born to a Jewish family in Jezierzany, Galicia, Poland (now in Ukraine).
 Due to anti-Semitism in Poland, his family emigrated to Melbourne, Australia, in 1938, when he was aged nine.
 He was educated at Princes Hill Central School in Carlton North and University High School in Parkville.
 He began his acting career in Melbourne's Yiddish Theatre and subsequently studied drama at the University of Melbourne.

 In 1949, he travelled to Europe and the United Kingdom, during which time he appeared in pantomime.
 He worked in repertory theatre in Melbourne and appeared in Australian radio dramas, as well as television productions including Shell Presents and Three's A Crowd.
 He also devised and produced Gaslight Music Hall, in which he starred.